The interview stage is the final stage of the admissions process. We invite approximately 600 applicants to attend an admissions interview in Toronto.

 - We send interview invitations by e-mail to the address that you have provided on your Ontario Medical School Application Service (OMSAS) application.
 If you need to update your e-mail address, you should do so through OMSAS.
 Updates cannot be made through the Enrolment Services office and you do not need to update us as we will automatically be updated by OMSAS.

-- We typically e-mail interview invitations at least two weeks prior to the interview date to allow you time to make appropriate travel arrangements.
+- We typically e-mail interview invitations at least two weeks prior to the interview date.
 However, we may continue to e-mail invitations during the week leading up to the interview date in order to ensure all interview spaces are filled.

 - You are required to respond to your interview invitation by the date outlined in the e-mail invitation.
 If we do not receive a response by the date indicated, we will make reasonable efforts to contact you by other means (telephone, authorized contact person, etc.).
 Failure to respond to the invitation may result in the cancellation of your application.